Maximal Subgroups of Compact Lie Groups: General setup and basic definitions

-The question of how to extend this kind of correspondence to non- connected Lie subgroups of Lie groups, even of connected Lie groups, is one of the main problems addressed in this paper.
-That this is not so straightforward can already be seen by looking at a few simple examples which show that, even when the ambient Lie group~$G$ is connected, the classification of its maximal subgroups is far from reducing to the classification of its maximal connected subgroups because the connected one-component $M_0$ of a maximal subgroup $M$ of~$G$ is not necessarily maximal.
-Quite to the contrary, $M_0$ may even be trivial, which means that $M$ must be discrete, but that does of course not mean that $M$ must be trivial.
-On the other hand, $M_0$ may be maximal among the connected Lie subgroups of~$G$ and yet fail to be maximal among all the Lie subgroups of~$G$. \begin{exam}~ Consider the group $\, G = SO(3) \,$ of all rotations in~$\mathbb{R}^3$, then the finite subgroups of~$G$ (see~\cite[p.\ 192]{DFN1} and~\cite[p.\ 103]{GSS2}) are:
+These considerations show that studying maximal Lie subgroups is largely uninteresting: the closed ones can be found among the maximal closed subgroups, and on the dense ones, practically nothing is known, not even regarding the question whether they exist at all.
+And even if they do, they are uninteresting at least from the point of view of representation theory, since by continuity, the restriction of an irreducible representation of a Lie group to a dense Lie subgroup remains irreducible: there is no branching.
+Thus in order to simplify the terminology, we adhere to the general convention already mentioned in the footnote on the title page: With this convention in mind, let us collect a few initial observations on the problem of determining the maximal subgroups of Lie groups, and in particular, of compact Lie groups.
+As in the case of maximal connected Lie subgroups, the Lie correspondence (i.e., the one-to one correspondence between connected Lie subgroups of a connected Lie group and subalgebras of its Lie algebra~\cite[p.~47]{Kn}) plays an important role, but in a different way, because it is clear that if we allow for Lie subgroups (more specifically, closed subgroups) which are not connected, several different ones may have the same connected one-component and hence correspond to the same Lie subalgebra, so we must face the question which of them, if~any, is a maximal one.
+That this is not completely straightforward can already be seen from Example~\ref{ex:SO3} above: it shows that, even when the ambient Lie group~$G$ is connected, the classification of its maximal subgroups is by no means equivalent to the classification of the maximal sub algebras of its Lie algebra~$\mathfrak{g}$, simply because the connected one-component $M_0$ of a maximal subgroup $M$ of~$G$ and the corresponding subalgebra $\mathfrak{m}$ are not necessarily maximal.
+Quite to the contrary, $M_0$ and $\mathfrak{m}$ may even be trivial, which means that $M$ must be discrete, but that does of course not mean that $M$ must be trivial.
+On the other hand, $M_0$ may be maximal among the connected Lie subgroups of~$G$ and yet fail to be maximal among all the Lie subgroups of~$G$ or even the closed subgroups of~$G$.
+Additional complications arise when the ambient Lie group~$G$ is~not connected, but these can be handled by introducing a modified concept of maximality, giving rise to the notions of a ``maximal invariant'' subalgebra or subgroup and of a ``(quasi)primitive'' subalgebra; these will be specified in a mathematically precise manner in Definitions~\ref{def:maxisa}, \ref{def:maxisg} and~\ref{def:primsa} below, with the conventions stated in Remarks~\ref{rmk:gaminv} and~\ref{rmk:siginv}.